 - 1 tsp vanilla extract

 - 1 tsp espresso powder *optional

 - 1 1/2 cup (9oz) semisweet or dark chocolate chips

 - 2 tsp (30mL) coconut oil

-In a large pot, over high heat, bring the milk, water & sugar to a boil and then reduce the heat to medium-low and let it simmer for about 8 minutes.
+- In a large pot, over high heat, bring the milk, water and sugar to a boil and then reduce the heat to medium-low and let it simmer for about 8 minutes.

-Then add the butter, cocoa, salt, vanilla & coffee to the boiling mixture, whisking intermittently while cooking for another 5 minutes.
+- Add the butter, cocoa powder, salt, vanilla extract and espresso powder to the boiling mixture, whisking intermittently while cooking for another 5 minutes.

-Remove the mixture from the heat & stir in the animal crackers.
-The mixture should have gotten a little bit thicker & will thicken more as it's cooling.
+- Remove the mixture from the heat and stir in the animal crackers.
+The mixture should have gotten a little bit thicker and will thicken more as it's cooling.

-Melt the chocolate & coconut oil together & then dip the balls into the chocolate.
+- Melt the chocolate and coconut oil together and then dip the balls into the chocolate.
 Before the chocolate sets, top with extra animal cracker crumbs.

 - Store refrigerated in an airtight container for up to a week.